fuzziqersoftware/resource_dasm/README.md

           manually kill the picttoppm process if this happens. resource_dasm will consider it a normal failure and export the resource's raw data instead.
-    *A -- Converts line endings to Unix style.
+    *A -- Decodes text using the Mac OS Roman encoding and converts line endings to Unix style.
     *B -- Produces one text file for each string in the resource.
     *C -- Some esoteric style options may not translate correctly. styl resources provide styling information for the TEXT resource with the